Zlatinsz/smack-omemo/documentation/omemo.md

 Setup
 -----

+On first start, you have to set a security provider like bouncycastle.
-On first start, the client has to initialize the providers.
+Also the client has to initialize the providers.

 ```
+Security.addProvider(new BouncyCastleProvider());
 new OmemoInitializer().initialize();
 ```